asfarsadewa/mud/README.md

-# MUDewa Engine
+# MUDewa - a solo player MUD (lol)

-A simple, JSON-based MUD (Multi-User Dungeon) game engine written in Python.
+A simple, JSON-based MUD (Multi-User Dungeon) game written in Python.
 This single-player MUD allows you to explore a text-based world, interact with items, and save your progress.

 ## Architecture Overview